-Image files are processed according to the setting in the "Open the Minolta-RAW File" window, and thumbnails of Minolta-RAW files are displayed in the main window.
-The "Open the Minolta-RAW File" window will close automatically.
+Image files are processed according to the setting in the "Open the Minolta-RAW File" window, and thumbnail images of Minolta-RAW files are updated (thumbnail filenames will be shown in "black").
+When the process is finished, the "Open the Minolta-RAW File" window is closed automatically.

-If you changed the saturation, contrast, or sharpness level at the operation 2. in the previous page, the following message will appear.
+If you changed the saturation, contrast or sharpness level at the Operation 3 and 4 in the previous page, the following message appears when you click "OK.

-If you click "Yes", the header information of the Minolta-RAW file you are previewing will be replaced and the thumbnail will be displayed.
+If you click "Yes", the header information (correction information) of the Minolta-RAW file you are previewing will be renewed and thumbnail images will be updated and displayed.